-Deshaun Watson’s accusers to submit materials to police; lawyer says more suits coming
+Deshaun Watson’s accusers to submit materials to police; attorney says more suits coming

 Gaffield and Mulugheta did not respond to a request seeking comment on Buzbee’s characterizations.

-Buzbee said that one of the accusations against Watson is tied to an alleged incident that occurred this month.
-He said that he’d had “no contact” with Texans.
-He said the seven lawsuits filed thus far are for the jurisdictional minimum of $500.
-Each of the suits say the woman is seeking “any and all damages to which she may be entitled.”
+Buzbee said one of the accusations against Watson is tied to an alleged incident that occurred this month.
+He said he had “no contact” with the Texans.
+He said the seven lawsuits filed are for the jurisdictional minimum of $500.
+Each of the suits says the woman is seeking “any and all damages to which she may be entitled.”

-Buzbee said he has received death threats since he began filing the lawsuits while family members and colleagues also have been threatened.
-He said that before filing the first suit, he met multiple times with the woman involved.
+Buzbee said he has received death threats since he began filing the lawsuits and family members and colleagues also have been threatened.
+He said before filing the first suit, he met multiple times with the woman involved.

 “I understood that this case would generate a lot of interest,” Buzbee said.
 “I wanted to make damn sure that what she was saying was plausible, was right and true.
 And I was convinced after visiting with her that she was telling the absolute truth.”